ARMmbed/mbed-os-example-blinky-baremetal/README.md

 }
 ```

-The build system build system reverts to the standard C library if support for the small C library is not enabled for your target.
+The build system reverts to the standard C library if support for the small C library is not enabled for your target.
 You can find more information [here]( https://github.com/ARMmbed/mbed-os-5-docs/blob/development/docs/program-setup/bare_metal/c_small_libs.md).

 #### Using Mbed minimal printf library